 A good employee handbook can help protect you from possible liability while keeping your employees excited to come to work.
 It helps everyone get on the same page about what they need to do and how they need to do it.
 Whenever your employees have a question about a work-related policy, they should be able to turn to their handy handbook for an answer.

-If you’re just starting to create your own handbook from scratch, here are the most important pieces to include:
+If you’re creating your own handbook from scratch, here are some key pieces to include:

 1. Start with an introduction